stephbuon/congressional-data-scraper/README.md

 # Congressional Data Scraper

-When provided with a search term, the Congressional Data Scraper will scrape the plain text version of the Daily Editions of the Congressional Records whose titles contain your search term.
+When provided with a search term, the Congressional Data Scraper will scrape the plain text version of the Daily Editions of the U.S. Congressional Records from "congress.gov" whose titles contain your search term.
 The output is a .csv file with columns for:

 - Record Name
 - Page Range
 - Date
 - Speaker Name